 One of his biggest successes was landing a leading part in the television show, The Girl From U.N.C.L.E, in the early 1960s.

-Though the show was probably his biggest television role, he has continued acting and made his latest TV appearance in 1999.
+Though the show was probably his biggest television role, he continued performing and made his final acting appearance on TV in 1999.

 Noel played the character Jerrold Hicks in this television movie.